Semaglutide and testosterone: The science of combining therapies for men

 Cardiovascular Disease Risk

 Both obesity and low testosterone are linked to adverse cardiovascular outcomes.
-While testosterone therapy has been controversial regarding heart health in the past, recent large-scale trauma trials indicate it is safe for men with correctly diagnosed hypogonadism.[8]
-Reducing weight via semaglutide further lowers cardiovascular load.
+While testosterone therapy has been controversial regarding heart health in the past, a large randomized cardiovascular safety trial (Lincoff et al., NEJM 2023) found testosterone-replacement therapy was noninferior to placebo for major adverse cardiovascular events in men with appropriately diagnosed hypogonadism and elevated cardiovascular risk.[8]
+Reducing weight via semaglutide can further lower cardiometabolic load.

 Limitations note: While the individual safety profiles of semaglutide and testosterone are well-established, long-term studies specifically looking at the combination therapy are still ongoing.
 Evidence is largely drawn from how these drugs function independently or in smaller observational cohorts.